 BSO 2017 Young Artist Concerto Competition

-Bainbridge Symphony Orchestra will hold the 2017 Young Artist Concerto Competition January 8, 2017, beginning at 1:00 p.m.
-Download and complete the 2017 application here.
-Applications must be postmarked by December 15, 2016!
+Bainbridge Symphony Orchestra will hold the 2018 Young Artist Concerto Competition in January 2018, TBA.
+Applications must be postmarked by December 15, 2017!

 The competition is open to all instruments (instrumental and vocal) for young musicians ages 12-21.
-The winner of the competition will have the opportunity to perform with Maestro Schulz and the Bainbridge Symphony Orchestra on June 2 & 4, 2017.
+The winner of the competition will have the opportunity to perform with Maestro Schulz and the Bainbridge Symphony Orchestra.

 All instruments, including strings, woodwinds, brass, percussion, piano, harp and voice, are welcome to audition.